bcgov/namex/solr-admin-app/docs/readme.md

 1. Configure logging

 ##### Deficiencies - Code
-1. Refactor the solr_admin.solr package as a module
-1. solr_admin.solr.core_reload_callback should have an underscore prefix
 1. Add version numbers to requirements.txt
 1. Globals: explore use of `__all__`
 1. Determine if bootstrap files, etc, should be in repo